postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 The following aspects wraps all instance methods with a `lock( this )` statement.

 > [!NOTE]
 > In a production-ready implementation, you should not lock `this` but a private field.
-You can introduce this field as described in @introducing-members.
-A product-ready implementation should also wrap properties.
+You can introduce this field as described in <xref:introducing-members.> A product-ready implementation should also wrap properties.

 [!include[Synchronized](../../../code/Caravela.Documentation.SampleCode.AspectFramework/Synchronized.cs)]